forzagreen/wikitermbase/README.md

 ## Overview

+The Wiki Term Base web application is available at [wikitermbase.toolforge.org](https://wikitermbase.toolforge.org/)

-Wiki Term Base is a tool designed to standardize terminology used on Arabic Wikipedia and accelerate vocabulary translation.
+Wiki Term Base is a tool designed to standardise terminology used on Arabic Wikipedia and accelerate vocabulary translation.

 It is hosted on [Toolforge](https://wikitech.wikimedia.org/wiki/Help:Toolforge), as a [Python web](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Web/Python) application built with the Flask framework, using a [MariaDB](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Database) relational database.